Skip to main content

 Riverside promenade

-A 2.5 km canal walk connecting the Macroplaza to Parque Fundidora, with boat rides, murals, and outdoor dining — Monterrey's answer to San Antonio's Riverwalk, built for the city's 400th anniversary.
+A 2.5 km canal walk connecting the Macroplaza to Parque Fundidora.
+Boat rides, murals, outdoor dining.
+Monterrey's answer to San Antonio's Riverwalk, built for the city's 400th anniversary.

 Cerro de la Silla

-The double-humped peak on every Monterrey postcard — serious hikers tackle it from the base (allow 4–5 hours), but even a drive to the mirador near Chipinque gives the backdrop photograph the city is known for.
+The double-humped peak on every Monterrey postcard.
+Serious hikers tackle it from the base (allow 4–5 hours).
+Even a drive to the mirador near Chipinque gives you the backdrop photograph the city is known for.

 Historic monument / museum